stefanhuber1993/RaspberrySky/README.md

 ## Future Features
 * Live computation of "best of" image from the stream, e.g. best image of planet in last 10 seconds.
-* Focus Peaking to help adjust focus
+* Record images from stream